FlyteWizard/js-firebase-tutorial/README.md

-# JS and Firebase Tutorial
+# JS and Firebase Tutorial :raising_hand:

 The tutorial will cover how to create an application with JS and Firebase.
 We will be using vanilla JavaScript and Google Firebase (Firestore, Hosting).